 Lacey police say this man and woman are wanted for fire, theft at area retailer

-Lacey police are asking the public to help identify a man and woman who allegedly started a fire and stole merchandise from an area retailer.
+Lacey police are asking the public to help identify a man and woman who are wanted in connection with a fire and stolen merchandise at an area retailer.

 About 8:15 p.m.
 Sept.
 16, the two entered the Burlington store at 5600 Martin Way E.

-Police say they loaded a cart with merchandise, then headed to the car seat section of the store.
-That’s where the woman allegedly set a car seat on fire.
+Police say they loaded a cart with merchandise, then headed to the car seat section of the store where police say the woman set a car seat on fire.

 Police think the woman created a distraction with the fire so that they could steal the merchandise.
 She then exited the store where she was picked up by a man in a dark-colored sedan.